-The importance of long-term investments cannot be over emphasised.
+The importance of long-term investments cannot be over emphasized.
 They are the gateway to the power of compounding.
 Hailed as the 8th wonder of the world, compounding not only gives a return on your principal, but also gives continual returns on the returns - making your money work harder for you!

 The key advantage of long-term investing is that it inculcates a habit of regular savings and makes you a disciplined investor.
 Staying invested for the long-term helps you understand the market cycles, which you can then utilize to your advantage by booking profits or adopting an appropriate investment strategy to lower risks as per your life stage, financial goals and risk appetite.

 Let us read about a few popular long-term financial instruments that can help you get tax benefits while generating great returns: